GovTechSG/adex-ug/FAQs/Messaging.md

 For example, check the private key file is ok using this command:

+openssl rsa –noout –modulus –in <file>.key | openssl md5

+For example, check the client cert using the x509 command:

 openssl x509 -text -noout -in cert.pem

-In some cases, you may need to rename the downloaded file from .pem to .txt.
+In some cases, if user has downloaded the certs from ADEX portal as a zip file, after extracting, user have to rename .pem to .txt using this command:

 openssl x509 -text -noout -in cert.txt